 Transparency is key.
 We easily share successes and mistakes: no blame, but support from colleagues.
 We are communicators, like discussions and respect each other opinions.
 No hierarchy levels: no architect or lead role; just show your experience about the subject and convince your colleagues.

-We work in a steady flow and don’t believe in overtime.
+We work in a steady flow and do not believe in overtime.
 Quality first and craftsmanship.
 There is also time for a personal chat.

 We like diversity and have team members originated from many countries.
 Below you will find an overview of current members and their (core) role.
 This does not mean however that for instance a developer only does some coding!
 We love DevOps and developers help system engineers… well, we all help each other.